igoham/CISSP/3 - sec-eng.md

 compliance for the purpose of accreditation.
 A certification process may use safeguard evaluation, risk analysis, verification, testing, and auditing techniques to assess the appropriateness of a specific system

+**What are type 1 and 2 for biomeethics errors?**

+- A type 1 error is a false positive
+    - For Biometrics this is when the requestor is falsely REJECTED
+    - FRR
+    = Falsely rejected a VALID user
+- A type 2 error is a false negative
+    - Bor Biometrics this si when the requestor is falselt ACCEPTED
+    - FAR
+    - Falsely accepted an INVALID user

+**Define the following system security modes**
+##### Dedicated Security mode

+In this mode of operation, all users must have:

+    Signed NDA for ALL information on the system.
+    Proper clearance for ALL information on the system.
+    Formal access approval for ALL information on the system.
+    A valid need to know for ALL information on the system.

+All users can access ALL data.

+#####  System high security mode

+In system high mode of operation, all users must have:

+    Signed NDA for ALL information on the system.
+    Proper clearance for ALL information on the system.
+    Formal access approval for ALL information on the system.
+    A valid need to know for SOME information on the system.

+All users can access SOME data, based on their need to know.

+##### Compartmented security mode

+In this mode of operation, all users must have:

+    Signed NDA for ALL information on the system.
+    Proper clearance for ALL information on the system.
+    Formal access approval for SOME information they will access on the system.
+    A valid need to know for SOME information on the system.

+All users can access SOME data, based on their need to know and formal access approval.
+##### Multilevel secuirt mode

+In multilevel security mode of operation (also called Controlled Security Mode), all users must have:

+    Signed NDA for ALL information on the system.
+    Proper clearance for SOME information on the system.
+    Formal access approval for SOME information on the system.
+    A valid need to know for SOME information on the system.

+All users can access SOME data, based on their need to know, clearance and formal access approval

+**Why destroy SSDs to prevent data leaks?**

+Solid State Drives (SSD): These use flash memory to store data and data is not overwritten.
+It is way faster than HDD, as the data is accessed directly via a flash translation layer, thus reducing time for head movement.
+Because of this, when it comes to data remanence, simple overwriting won’t work with SSD. the following techniques should be used:

+    Built in sanitization commands
+    Crypto-erase
+    Sanitization